AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 ***
 ### Settings

 ***
+#### `Current Model Settings:`

 - `Embedder:` Select between contentvec or spin trained models.
 Most current models are trained on contentvec.
 Make sure you read the model's description to find out what embedder it uses.
 Spin has kinda better breaths, more robust to noise, has some training related differences, but it's less used and newer.

+- `Pitch:` This is the pitch.
+Going into negative will make it lower pitch (masculine), going higher will make it higher pitch (feminine).
+If you have a male voice using a female voice, aim for 10 - 14, this depends on your voice, try around those numbers until you find a sweet spot.

+- `Formant:` Alters harmonic frequencies and changes the voice timbre without affecting the pitch (AKA Formant Shift).

+***
+#### `Audio Device Settings:`

+- `Audio Backend:` Use WASAPI unless you have an ASIO interface and know what you're doing (advanced users)

+- `Exclusive Mode:` WASAPI exclusive mode.
+It has much lower latency but the issue is if you don't lock your gpu clocks with something like msi afterburner, it will pop nonstop , because it needs something like a ~45-50ms gpu delay max to function (advanced users)

+- `Sample Rate:` Only 48000Hz is available.
+This is only the outgoing sample rate that matches your VAC line - It is compatible with 32000, 40000, or 48000 models

 - `F0 det:` Pitch algorithm.
 Pitch algorithm.
 Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.

-- `Pitch smoothing factor:` Pitch smoothing will dampen pitch changes.
+- `Pitch Smoothing Factor:` Pitch smoothing will dampen pitch changes.
 It still follows the exact curve of the f0 predictor allowing it to maintain 100% accuracy, just to a lower magnitude.
 This allows normal speaking voices to have better stability, since sometimes f0 can be over aggressive and cause pitch wobble on minor pitch fluctuations.

 - `Output volume:` Controls how loud the output volume is.

 ***
 #### `Noise Reduction:`

+!!!warning Warning:
+Noise reduction algorithms are not compatible with singing or whispering.
+Turn them off if you need to sing or whisper.
+!!!

 - `RNNoise Reduction:` Greatly filters input background noise for very minimum latency.
 This can mitigate the chances of Vonovox trying to infer on noise.

 - `VAD Noise Reduction:` Completely mutes the output when speech is not detected.
 When speech is detected, it uses a 400ms release window.
 It is also much better at filtering breathe noises than RNNoise.